top

 Keep in mind: when you work with a national agency like American Adoptions, your home study may need to meet additional standards beyond your state’s requirements.

-Our agency will review your home study to make sure it meets nationwide guidelines to prevent potential delays later on in the adoption process.
-This will also help ensure your eligibility to adopt your child no matter what state they are born in.
+As a licensed home study provider, we will always ensure that your home study is as smooth as possible.
+Our national scope will also help ensure your eligibility to adopt your child no matter what state they are born in.

 General Home Study Checklist